Baahubali 2, Dangal's overseas box office success is a testimony to Indian film industry's soft power

 Let’s look at that fact, and then take a moment to think of the time when the term ‘100-crore club’ used to mean a big deal in Bollywood, and for the other film industries in India.

-Baahubali 2 and Dangal have changed the way we think of ‘box office success’ in India.
+Baahubali 2: The Conclusion and Dangal have changed the way we think of ‘box office success’ in India.

 Before Baahubali 2’s release in April this year, and Dangal’s advent in China, the Rs 790+ crore collected by Aamir’s PKwas the highest we’d seen an Indian film go in terms of worldwide, lifetime collections.